 Occidental reserves the right to restrict food service activities of student organizations as warranted by the Associate Vice President for Hospitality Services.

 If an event planner wants to show a movie, there are certain considerations that need to be made.
 Public showing of films without the appropriate licenses is a violation of copyright law.
-Contact OSL early in the planning process if you would like to show a film.
-OSL has a relationship with a company that assists with acquiring the necessary licenses for public showing of movies.
+Contact SLICE early in the planning process if you would like to show a film.
+SLICE has a relationship with a company that assists with acquiring the necessary licenses for public showing of movies.